dimik/geocode-tool/README.md

 For run this tool as a docker container you have to do next:
 1) clone this repo
-2) put your yandex API key in `config/global.json` 2.1) if you want to use web ui also put APi key to `piblic/index.html` like so
+2) put your yandex API key in `config/global.json`
+3) if you want to use web ui also put API key to `public/index.html` like so
 ```html
 <script src="//api-maps.yandex.ru/2.1/?lang=ru-RU&apikey=YOUR_APIKEY_HERE"></script>
 ```
-3) build your own image
+4) build your own image
 ```shell
 docker build -t geocode-tool:v1 .
 ```

-4) and run it
+5) and run it
 ```shell
 docker run -d -p 8887:8887 geocode-tool:v1
 ```